In this tutorial, I show you how to build DIY double sliding barn doors for a pantry with Walnut Wood.

 However, I like to make certain each board has straight sides.

 I used my festool domino DF 500 to join the DIY double sliding barn doors.
-Additionally, I recommend using dowels or biscuits as an alternative joinery method.
+Additionally, I recommend using dowels as an alternative joinery method.

 First, I placed the boards next to each other and loosely clamped each end to hold them together.

-Quick Tip: I always place a domino, biscuit or dowel 3″ from each end.
+Quick Tip: I always place a domino, biscuit or dowel 3″ from each end of the board.

 Furthermore, the same process applies to a biscuit joiner and dowel jig.